 c.
 If an intended Supporter accesses and then subsequently purchases products not directly associated with a particular DreamRaise page, GOOD TROUBLE GOURMET will be under no obligation to credit disputed account for that purchase.
 For this reason, we encourage you to stress to your Supporters the importance of ordering directly from your DreamRaise Fundraising page.

 d.
 Purchases collected under an unassigned product may be directed to a charitable General Funds Account that is not associated with a particular DreamRaise but may be associated with a Cause we may choose to support at our total discretion.

 Buyer Payments for Products

-If you are a Buyer, you agree to pay in full the prices (and all applicable taxes and shipping and handling fees) for any purchases you make either by credit / debit card concurrent with your online order or by other payment means acceptable to us.
+If you are a Supporter, you agree to pay in full the prices (and all applicable taxes and shipping and handling fees) for any purchases you make either by credit / debit card concurrent with your online order or by other payment means acceptable to us.
 If payment is not received by us from your credit or debit card issuer or its agents, you agree to pay all amounts due upon demand by us.
 Certain products that you purchase through the Site or the Mobile Application may be subject to additional terms and conditions presented to you at the time of such purchase.

 1. Our Payments